PatientZero-AU/pz-cheeseria-juniors-java/server/docs/IntelliJ_IDEA_Setup_Guide.md

 # IntelliJ IDEA Setup Guide

-IntelliJ is pretty simple, and has decent support for downloading and installing a JVM for the project if you haven't got a Java 17 at this stage.

-This description assumes:
-- The IDE has been installed, and you are basically familiar with how it works.
-If you have problems, make sure it is the 20

-# Getting started

-Importing the app to Intellij usually just means **File->Open**, and selecting the build.gradle from the server directory.
+If your terminal install has run successfully, then opening the project in intellij should be as   **File->Open**, and selecting the build.gradle from the server directory.
 If prompted, choose to treat it as a Project, not just edit the file.

+## Setting the JDK manually

-If the JDK17 has not been linked to IntelliJ you will see this problem.
+If the for whatever reason the JDK17 is not found you will see this problem.
 ![](2022-02-04-09-04-12.png)

 Click on that and you will see this more detailed view.